.

 Habitat for Humanity GTA is Greater Toronto’s most recognized provider and advocate of solutions that tackle our region’s housing crisis.
 Our mission is to create a world where everyone has a safe, quality place to live.
 We focus on creative solutions to address the affordable housing crisis in Toronto, Brampton, Caledon, York Region, and Durham Region.
 With the help of volunteers, donors, and community partners, we unlock change for generations by bringing the benefits of home ownership to more people and communities.
 Since 1988, Habitat GTA has built 26 new communities, empowering more than 600 families.
 To learn more, visit habitatgta.ca.

-The Toronto Star is the largest metropolitan daily newspaper in Canada, with more than 5 million readers every week in print and online (thestar.com).
-Founded in 1892, the Toronto Star is the winner of more than 140 National Newspaper Awards, the most prestigious newspaper prize in Canada.
-It is known for its investigative reporting, insightful opinion writing and comprehensive coverage of local, national and international news.
+The Toronto Star is the largest metropolitan daily newspaper in Canada, with more than 8.6 million readers in print and online at thestar.com.
+Founded in 1892, the Toronto Star is the winner of more than 140 National Newspaper Awards, and is the recent recipient of the Michener Award, the most prestigious newspaper prize in Canada.
+The Star is known for its investigative reporting, insightful opinion writing and comprehensive coverage of local, national and international news.
 It has also been making a difference in the lives of children for more than 100 years through the Toronto Star Fresh Air Fund and the Toronto Star Santa Claus Fund.